Graeme Murty: Rangers

 On 17 August 2016, Murty was appointed as head coach for the development squad at Scottish Premiership club Rangers.
 The under-20 team reached Scottish Youth Cup final in 2017, but lost to Celtic.

 After Mark Warburton and David Weir left Rangers on 10 February 2017, Murty was placed in caretaker control of the Rangers first team.
 Murty's last match in charge was a 1–1 draw in an Old Firm derby on 12 March, a day before Pedro Caixinha took formal control of the first team.
 Murty reverted to his previous role with the development squad.
 After Caixinha was sacked in October 2017, Murty was again placed in caretaker control of the first team.
 On 22 December, he was appointed manager of the club until the end of the 2017–18 season.
 After two heavy defeats against Celtic in April 2018, namely 4–0 in the 2017–18 Scottish Cup semi-final and 5–0 in the league, Murty was removed from his role by Rangers on 1 May 2018.

 Murty returned to his previous role with the under-20s in June.
 The reserves won the inaugural SPFL Reserve League on goal difference and the under-20s reached the Glasgow Cup final in 2018–19.
 Murty left Rangers in November 2021.

+Sunderland

+In October 2022, Murty was announced as Sunderland's head of professional development, which includes taking charge of the club's Under 21s.

 Personal life

 Murty married Karen in June 2005, and the couple have a daughter called Freya.
+In 2023, Freya represented Team GB at the Under-17 European IHF Handball Trophy event in Kosovo.

 When at Reading he co-hosted the Andrew Peach Show on BBC Radio Berkshire every Monday morning.

 Alongside presenter James Richardson, and fellow former player Leroy Rosenior, Murty appeared on the late night, local BBC South, BBC South West and BBC West football show, Late Kick Off.
-For 2011, alongside AFC Bournemouth's Steve Fletcher, Murty co-anchored a slot within the show called The Knowledge.
+For 2011, alongside Bournemouth's Steve Fletcher, Murty co-anchored a slot within the show called The Knowledge.